Vehicle simulation game: Tank and mech simulators

 Vehicular combat simulators include tank simulations and mecha simulations.
 Aside from piloting the vehicle, a key element of gameplay is controlling a rotating turret.
 These games are seldom fully accurate, as realistic tanks are slow and have limited visibility (as World War II Online simulation game), which would limit their appeal to casual gamers.
 Many games have made use of mechs in order to appeal to a wider audience, as they can add weapons and capabilities that are not necessarily restricted by weapons platforms and technologies that bear resemblance to such systems that currently exist, which grants a broader artistic license on behalf of the game developers.

 Vehicular combat game

 Vehicular combat games (also known as just vehicular combat or car combat) are typically video or computer games where the primary objectives of gameplay includes vehicles, armed with weapons fighting with other armed vehicles.

 Train simulator

 This genre also includes simulations of driving trains.
 A train simulator is a computer program that simulates rail transport operations.
 This includes other kinds of railborne vehicles, such as a tram.

 Trucking simulator

 The first trucking simulator Juggernaut was released in 1985.
 It simulates the road train (as an articulated vehicle) and focuses on cargo transportation and economical issues.

 The trucking simulator is a relatively new aspect of the vehicle simulation genre, focusing on cargo transportation and the expansion of the player's trucking business, combining elements of a business simulation game.
-The best known are produced by SCS Software: